CMSDASAtLPC/LongExerciseSUSYDisappearingTracks/README.md

 ## 3.)
 Skimming events (with signal)

 We'd like to overlay some signal distributions onto these plots, but there are currently no skims for the signal.
+We are interested in a wide range of signal models, but we will consider the important example of gluino pair production, with a small mass splitting between the gluino and LSP, called T1qqqqLL(1800,1400,30); where 1800 GeV is the gluino mass, 1400 is the LSP mass, and the chargino proper decay length is 30 cm.
 Have a look  in the pre-made pyroot script to skim signal events, tools/SkimTreeMaker.py, and after a quick glance, run the script:

 ```